 Whether you’re prepping your week’s worth of meals or fixing a midnight snack, chances are you’re constantly dealing with food scraps in the kitchen.
 This is why when waste disposal units hit the market in the 1930s, Americans never looked back.
 Garbage disposals work by grinding up food waste, so it can float easily down the drain and through sewage pipes to your wastewater facilities, instead of being sent to decompose in a landfill.
 Garbage disposals vary in power capabilities and price, and choosing one for your needs depends on how much food you and your family prepare regularly.
+For example our top pick, the InSinkErator Garbage Disposal, can handle large amounts of food thanks to its two-part grinding system.

 Here are some of the best garbage disposals to help you narrow down your choices.

-Best Overall: InSinkErator Evolution Compact 3/4 HP Continuous Feed Garbage Disposal with Power Cord
+InSinkErator Evolution Compact 3/4 HP Continuous Feed Garbage Disposal with Power Cord

 What We Love: 0.75-horsepower Dura-Drive induction motor, quick-lock sink mount, multi-grind stainless steel blades